Down Junior Football Championship: History

 In the 2016 final Drumgath held Teconnaught in what was a surprising result.
 Drumgath then had a landslide win in the replay to secure their first ever JFC crown.

 Honours

-The trophy presented to the winners is the ?
 The winners of the Down Junior Championship qualify to represent their county in the Ulster Junior Club Football Championship.
 The winners can, in turn, go on to play in the All-Ireland Junior Club Football Championship.
 Also, the winners of the Down Junior Championship automatically qualify for the following season's Intermediate Championship.